 We are excited to announce we have fully automated our shareholders agreement.

-With 24/7 access from anywhere, you’ll get ready-to-go shareholders’ agreements by chatting with our legal bots.
+With 24/7 access from anywhere, you’ll get a ready-to-go shareholders agreement completing our online walkthrough, backed by legal bot technology.

 A company constitution is (most of the time) a standard document that comes with a newly incorporated company covering topics such as procedures for directors’ meetings, members’ meetings, issuing new shares and transferring existing shares.